erc-fhv/SimPlEC/README.md

 - `model` : The model object to add to the simulation following the above requirements
 - `watch_values` : any inputs or outputs (corresponding to the models input and output lists) that need to be recorded for the output
   This output will then be stored in a `pandas.Dataframe` which can be accessed after the simulation as finished with `sim.df`
-  A Word of Warning: even though, arbitrarily objects can be passed in between the models, **only watch values that can safely be stored in a `pandas.DataFrame` (e.g. numeric values)**.
+  A Word of Warning: even though, arbitrarily objects can be passed in between the models, **only watch values that can safely be stored in a `pandas.DataFrame` (e.g. numeric values)** for other object see the next keyword.
+- `watch_heavy` This works similar to `watch_values` but stores 'heavy objects' like lists or pandas DataFrames which are exchanged in between models, the reccords can be accesed after the simulation with `sim.data`.

 ## Connecting models
 Models can be connected by utilizing the `sim.connect()` method. outputs of one model can be connected to inputs of another model.